VPT is powering the world’s most advanced military and aerospace programs.

 December 22, 2015 – SpaceX made history last night with its first orbital class booster landing successfully on target after takeoff from Florida’s Cape Canaveral Air Force Station.
 The second stage of the upgraded Falcon 9 rocket continued on to launch 11 communications satellites into orbit.

 This is the first launch vehicle to reach orbit and successfully land.
-Together with Blue Origin’s recent launch vehicle landing, this achievement signifies major advancements for reusable rockets and the space industry as a whole.
+This achievement signifies major advancements for reusable rockets and the space industry as a whole.
 VPT congratulates SpaceX and is proud to have parts on board the Falcon 9.

 Cygnus Successfully Docks at ISS for Resupply Mission